Welcome! Type "help" for available commands.

 2a.
 Core API Interaction Examples

 Below are simplified excerpts demonstrating core interactions with Google Search Console and Bing's IndexNow API.
-These functions would typically be part of a larger script incorporating comprehensive error handling, environment checks, and authentication setup.
+These functions would typically be part of a larger script with error handling, environment checks, and authentication setup.

 Submitting to Google Search Console: